whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

 GENERAL CARE:

 -You don’t need to oil your flute, either inside or out.
-The inner bore is finished with multiple coats of button shellac, which is highly water resistant.
+The inner bore is finished with multiple coats of clear epoxy, which is waterproof.
 However, moisture will condense in the bore when you play, so make sure to let it dry before you put the flute away in a bag or container.
 You may choose to use a swab of some type if you can find one that is long enough.

--Waxing the outside of the flute is recommended.
-I recommend a nice beeswax paste (I offer this in the optional flute care kits that are available at the time of purchase).
+-Waxing the outside of the flute is encouraged.
+I recommend a nice beeswax paste (I offer this in the optional flute care kits that are available at the time of purchase) or some Renaissance Wax.
 You can wax the flute as often as you like, and this will preserve the finish.

 CAUTION: if you have a flute that has bindings on the outside, you don’t need to wax the bindings, and I recommend you avoid rubbing them.
 They are very snugly fitted and then they are coated with lacquer which further stabilizes and secures them, but trauma (such as rubbing) over time can cause them to loosen or unravel.
 So when you apply wax and then later buff it, do so only in the spaces between the bindings.